day8/re-frame/docs/MentalModelOmnibus.md

 narrative**.
 The goal is to efficiently explain the mechanics of re-frame, and get you reading and writing code ASAP.

-**But** there are other interesting perspectives on re-frame which will deepen your understanding of its design, and help you to get the best from it.
+**But** there are other perspectives on re-frame which will deepen your understanding.

 This tutorial is a tour of these ideas, justifications and insights.
 It is a little rambling, but I'm hoping it will deliver for you